michaelhuettermann/sandbox/all/src/main/resources/jenkins/oracle-cloud/readme.md

 ##### Deployment with/to Oracle Cloud

-This example promotes and runs a previously built Docker image, as part of a holistic workflow, toward production.
+This example promotes a previously built Docker image toward production.
-The resulting web application, a dockerized Java EE web application, on Tomcat 9 and Linux Alpine, running OpenJDK 8, is running
-[here](http://129.150.204.182:8002/all/).
-This is part of a holistic workflow to build and test the web application, package it with
+The dockerized Java EE web application runs on Linux Alpine and Tomcat, with OpenJDK, and it is running [here](http://129.150.204.182:8002/all/).
+This is part of a holistic workflow including build and test of the web application, package it with
-Docker, run different checks, and derive RC and GA versions.
+Docker, run different checks on source code and binaries, derive frozen versions by dynamically nailing down Maven snapshot versions, and allow to cherry-pick RC and GA versions.
 In this use case, GA versions of the application are hosted on Oracle Cloud.

 ###### Overview: the included components.
 ![DevOps cycle](pics/cycle.png)